 I use a little cinnamon and just a small amount of salt to enhance the flavors.

-Dried rose buds really bring out a wonderful flavor!
+Dried rose petals really bring out a wonderful flavor!
+I've also made this recipe using the petals from dried rose buds.

 I use a tiny amount of Kahlua, but if you want to avoid alcohol, you could easily replace this with water.